Skip to content

 Rehab Visitation

-While visitation is now allowed at all times, we are requesting that visitors for Rehab contact the neighborhood after 8:00 AM at (609) 239-3979 to determine time frames for visiting that will not conflict with the individual’s physical, occupational and speech therapy sessions.
+While visitation is allowed at all times, we are requesting that visitors for Rehab contact the neighborhood after 8:00 AM to determine time frames for visiting that will not conflict with the individual’s physical, occupational and speech therapy sessions.

 Communal Activities, Dining and Resident Outings